Children, Teens and Families Program (CTF)

 Short-Term Counseling

 Short-term individual and family counseling are available for children and families impacted by cancer.
-Counseling is provided by a licensed mental health professional who is an expert in addressing issues commonly experienced by children affected by cancer, such as anxiety, loss, isolation, and uncertainty.
+Counseling is provided by a licensed Child Life Specialist who is an expert in addressing issues at an age-appropriate manner commonly experienced by children affected by cancer, such as anxiety, loss, isolation, and uncertainty.

 Group Support

-Open-ended group support is provided based on how the child is impacted by cancer (their own diagnosis, a loved one’s diagnosis, or the death of someone to cancer).
-Each group is facilitated by a licensed mental health professional and provides a fun, safe, and welcoming environment for kids to share their experiences, receive social support, and learn coping skills.
+Time-limited group support is provided based on how the child is impacted by cancer (their own diagnosis, a loved one’s diagnosis, or the death of someone to cancer).
+Each group is facilitated by a licensed Child Life Specialist and provides a fun, safe, and welcoming environment for kids to share their experiences, receive social support, and learn coping skills.

 Healthy Lifestyle and Social Activities

-Fun, age-appropriate classes and workshops are offered throughout the year to provide kids with an opportunity to learn new skills and make meaningful connections with others.
+Fun, age-appropriate classes, and workshops are offered throughout the year to provide kids with an opportunity to learn new skills and make meaningful connections with others.
 These activities are open to children in the CTF program and children of Gilda’s Club Westchester members.
+These activities can be found on the calendar throughout the year as well as via email.

 Short-Term Counseling

 Short-term individual and family counseling are available for teens and families impacted by cancer.
-Counseling is provided by a licensed mental health professional who is an expert in addressing issues commonly experienced by teens affected by cancer, such as anxiety, loss, peer challenges, and self-esteem.
+Counseling is provided by a licensed Child Life Specialist who is an expert in addressing issues commonly experienced by teens affected by cancer, such as anxiety, loss, peer challenges, and self-esteem.

 Healthy Lifestyle and Social Activities